Analyze successful stores in existing markets

 choose

 Clicking the plus and minus signs in the templates allows you to zoom in and out.
 The availability of nearby restaurants can have an attracting quality on your premium drop-off service customers.
 It is useful to understand those who are nearby, as well as their distance from the shop.
-Hovering over individual restaurant points in the template map highlights their name and distance from the ring centroid in the left pane.
+Pointing to individual restaurant points in the template map highlights their name and distance from the ring centroid in the left pane.

 Finally, you'll view the Commute Profile template for the same area.